JamesSkemp/words/content/post/installing-subversion-binaries-for-apache-22x.md

 +++
-title = "Installing Subversion binaries for Apache 2.2.x" summary = "In this article we'll be covering the installation of Subversion to work with Apache 2.2.x." draft = false comments = true date = "2008-08-19T21:30:00-05:00"
+title = "Installing Subversion binaries for Apache 2.2.x" description = "In this article we'll be covering the installation of Subversion to work with Apache 2.2.x." draft = false comments = true date = "2008-08-19T21:30:00-05:00"